 The “Interactive” tier costs $44.99 per month and is the most popular option (and the one we recommend!).
-It adds in cellular alerts as well as mobile app control.
-You’ll also have access to the useful Crash & Smash Protection, Email & Text Alerts, and Geo Location Services that will send arming and alarm notifications automatically when you leave the home.
+It adds in cellular alerts as well as a mobile app control.
+You’ll also have access to the useful Crash & Smash Protection, Email & Text Alerts, and Geo-Location Services that will send arming and alarm notifications automatically when you leave the home.
 The extra $10 per month adds a lot of extra utility, so we recommend springing for at least Interactive if you do decide to purchase a Frontpoint system.

 “Ultimate” is just $5 more at $49.99 and includes all of the above as well as home automation and video surveillance.
 You’ll get a complete monitoring experience with the Interactive tier, but if you’d like to add in cameras or connect your Frontpoint system to the rest of your home, the minor price increase with Ultimate may be worth it.

 Although SimpliSafe plans are less expensive, we’re a bigger fan of the way that Frontpoint approaches their subscriptions.
-You’ll spend a little more per month, but you also get access to excellent features like Crash & Smash Protection and Geo Location Services.
+You’ll spend a little more per month, but you also get access to excellent features like Crash & Smash Protection and Geo-Location Services.